dailybruin/interactive.2014.wake-of-the-storm/_posts/2014-09-09-tacloban-a-city-under-construction.md

 {% figure_img 1 caption %}

-And although Tacloban City looked very different than Manila and Olongapo, the people we met were just as friendly and kind.
+And although Tacloban looked very different from Manila and Olongapo, the people we met were just as friendly and kind.

-Inside the temporary housing camp, a bus load of elementary school children yelled “Hello” in cheerful voices as we passed by.
+Inside the temporary housing camp, a busload of elementary school children yelled “hello” in cheerful voices as we passed by.

 People smiled and laughed whenever they spoke to us.
 Even when responding to difficult questions or recalling painful memories, the local Filipino people have often been armed with a slight chuckle.